Life-lines/OVRTT---Open-VR-Toe-Tracker/README.md

 - Starting with the 9V battery clip-on, solder the wire that attaches to the positive side of the battery to the middle pin of the SLW-121586-5A-D slide switch.
 - Solder the wire that attaches from the negative side of the battery clip-on to one of the `GND` pins on the Arduino Nano broad.
 - Solder one of the side pins on the SLW-121586-5A-D switch to the `VIN` pin on the Arduino board using a wire, it doesn't matter which, unless you've prepared very short wires.
-In that case, and if you've decided to use the "front slider" to cover the battery recharging port, you will solder this wire to the side that is closest to the battery, when the switch is fitted inside the box. -picture- On the second tracker, you will have to do the same, but on the opposite side, since the boxes are mirrored as far as the switch and battery positions go.
+In that case, and if you've decided to use the "front slider" to cover the battery recharging port, you will solder this wire to the side that is closest to the battery, when the switch is fitted inside the box.
+On the second tracker, you will have to do the same, but on the opposite side, since the boxes are mirrored as far as the switch and battery positions go.

 <br>